open-web3/.github/profile/README.md

 ## Constitution

-We the People of the Ethereum Network State stand firmly for an open, secure and neutral Web3; protecting foundational digital rights like accessibility, ownership and privacy.
+We the People of the Ethereum Network State stand firmly for a neutral and decentralized Internet; protecting foundational digital rights like accessibility, ownership and privacy.

 The Open Web3 Constitution is a clear declaration of these inalienable rights.